 The Day in Detail:

 Mrs. C says: There’s always a moment for me, as I take the boxes from the garage, cupboard and loft, when I remember how sad I felt when I had to pack the decorations away in January…then pinch myself that Christmas is here again, my blissful joy renewed.
-So here we go once more.
-Check your Nativity set and other freestanding ornaments to make sure nothing has been chipped or shattered.
-Dust them down and line them up ready for the fun bit, when you can place them around the house in the next few days.
+This year is is more special than ever after what we’ve all gone through in 2020.
+It is all the more marvellous as today is the first Sunday in Advent.
+Check your Nativity set, Advent crown and other freestanding ornaments to make sure nothing has been chipped or shattered.
+Dust them down and line them up ready for the fun bit, when you can place them around the house later today or in the next few days.

 Ed Elf: Oh no!
 I’m getting giddy.
 I feel I could topple off your desk at any moment.

 Ed Elf: Two more sleeps to December, that’s all.

 Mrs. C: We’ve already had a busy and productive November.
 It is about to get busier still.
 So are there any tasks or chores you could ask others in the household to help you with or indeed take from your hands altogether?
 You don’t have to delegate jobs that are terribly essential – ones that would cause a significant problem if they weren’t completed.
 Just don’t feel like you have to do everything alone.
 And with the house about to be decorated, there may be younger members of the family (heck, I still love doing this too) who might delight in making some paper chains and paper snowflakes for their own rooms, to dangle from the hallway ceiling or display in your windows.

 Ed Elf: You used basic, white paper a few years ago to make paper chains for your kitchen and one friend thought you’d spent a small fortune on them at The White Company.
 It’s amazing what you can do with a Pritt stick and some A4 paper.